Three people standing at a desk discussing something

 • Short-term projects/ventures.
 LPs are often the business type of choice for special situations versus true businesses.
 For example, films are often formalized as LPs and family estate planning often utilizes LPs.

 • Professional service businesses.
-Limited liability partnerships (LLPs) can only be created by certain types of professional service businesses, such as accountants, attorneys, architects, dentists, doctors, and other fields treated as professionals under each state’s law.
+Limited liability partnerships often can only be created by certain types of professional service businesses, such as accountants, attorneys, architects, dentists, doctors, and other fields treated as professionals under each state’s law.

 Tax considerations for partnerships

-Keep in mind that general partnerships offer no liability protection to the owners.
-The owners are legally considered the same as the business, and personal assets can therefore be considered business assets.
 Additionally, partners in a general partnership bear responsibility for the actions of the other partners.
 General partnerships are undoubtedly the easiest to create and have the lowest ongoing costs, but they also provide the highest risk to the partners.

 Nikki Nelson